Modelling interface factorizations between Landau-Ginzburg models as module functors: Fusion functors

 \subsection{Action on matrix factorizations}

-The defining property~\eqref{definingpropFF} of fusion functors guarantees that they map matrix factorizations of $W$ to matrix factorizations of $W'$.
+The defining property~\eqref{definingpropFF} of fusion functors guarantees that they map matrix factorizations of $W$ to matrix factorizations of $W'$, which is the basis of the interpretation of fusion functors as interfaces.
 Let $(M,\sigma ,Q)$ be a matrix factorization of $W$ with a $\mathbb{Z}_{2}$-graded free finite-rank $R$-module $(M,\sigma)$, and an odd module homomorphism $Q$ with $Q^{2}=W\cdot \one_{M}$.
-Then we have the following proposition: \begin{prop} Let $U$ be a $(W',W)$-fusion functor, and $(M,\sigma ,Q)$ a matrix factorization of $W$.
+Acting on it with $U$ results in a matrix factorization of $W'$: \begin{prop} Let $U$ be a $(W',W)$-fusion functor, and $(M,\sigma ,Q)$ a matrix factorization of $W$.
 Then $(U (M),U (\sigma), U (Q))$ is a matrix factorization of $W'$. \end{prop} \begin{proof} $U (Q)$ is an odd homomorphism,

 To see that it defines a matrix factorization, we evaluate